rjbatula/my-assets-management-backend/README.md

 # Backend API

-## AlphaVantage and CoinGecko Free Tier API
+## Yahoo Finance and CoinGecko Free Tier API

-`Having tried the free tier of both API, i was restricted to the rate limits and was not able to fully test the application thus, i resulted in using web scraping methods instead.`
+`Having tried the free tier of both API, I resulted in using Yahoo Finance and CoinGecko API to get the latest pricing of the ticker.`

 ## GET /api/stock-price/:ticker